About Lehigh Valley

 The Lehigh Valley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Northampton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lehigh Valley, Pennsylvania residents are available through the local police department and authorized providers in Northampton County.
+Fingerprinting services for Lehigh Valley, Pennsylvania residents are available through local police (where present) and authorized providers in Northampton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Lehigh Valley Police Department or Northampton County Sheriff's Office for scheduling and fees.

 To register to vote in Lehigh Valley, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Northampton County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Lehigh Valley, contact the Northampton County Clerk's office for schedules and ballot information.

 Property records for Lehigh Valley, Pennsylvania are maintained by the Northampton Board of Assessment Appeals's Office and the Northampton Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Northampton County, including parcels in Lehigh Valley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Northampton Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Northampton County offices at the county courthouse.
 The Northampton County Treasurer handles property tax payments and tax sale information.